 Because some of these symptoms occur whilst you are sleeping, you may be unaware of them.
 It can be helpful to ask someone to check on you whilst you sleep to see if you display symptoms.

-Many people ask can you die from sleep apnea, and the answer is unfortunately that yes, in some cases, it can lead to death.
+Many people ask if you can you die from sleep apnea, and the answer is unfortunately that in some cases, it can very occasionally lead to death.
 If you have any pre-existing medical conditions, a history of stroke, diabetes or heart disease then it is more likely your sleep apnea could lead to sudden cardiac arrest.
 It is therefore a good idea to discuss sleep apnea as soon as you can with your GP if you fall into this category so you can get help to avoid this happening.